grammyjs/emoji/README.md

 # Pull requests

 Contributions are more than welcome!
 Just make sure if there is already a similar PR, so you can contribute from there.

-# TODO

-- [ ] Add support for new Unicode 14 emojis
-- [ ] Rename emojis to be more concise and small
-- [ ] Add support for skin-toned emojis